PowerDNS/pdns/docs/markdown/authoritative/backend-remote.md

 ```

 ### `feedEnts`
-This method is used by pdnssec rectify-zone to populate missing non-terminals.
+This method is used by pdnsutil rectify-zone to populate missing non-terminals.
 This is used when you have, say, record like \_sip.\_upd.example.com, but no \_udp.example.com.
 PowerDNS requires that there exists a non-terminal in between, and this instructs you to add one.
 If startTransaction is called, trxid identifies a transaction.

 * Mandatory: No
 * Parameters: nonterm, trxid